Over 9 billion chickens are raised for meat annually in the United States.

 High levels of ammonia in the litter contribute to extremely poor air quality and painful irritations to the chickens’ feet.
 Lighting is intentionally kept low to minimize aggression and activity, so birds gain weight more rapidly.
 An especially serious welfare problems is that the birds are genetically selected to grow at such an abnormally fast rate that their bodies cannot keep up.
 Their bones break and organs rupture as chickens reach market weight in just six or seven weeks.
 Some die of heart failure before that.

 High-welfare, pasture-based farms represent a dramatic improvement in the welfare of chickens raised for meat.
-Farmers certified by the Animal Welfare Approved program raise chickens who mature at a normal rate, in modest-sized flocks.
+They raise chickens who mature at a normal rate, in modest-sized flocks.
 Birds on pasture can run, fly, stretch and flap their wings, and have access to forage, dust baths, fresh air and sunlight.